DCC-Lab/PyDCCLab/README.md

 ## Database

-Currently under development, a `Database` class allows one to manage files that may be spread over different fileservers.
+A `Database` class allows one to manage files that may be spread over different fileservers.
 A local example at CERVO — the  **Plateforme d'Outils Moléculaires** — is supported, but the DCCLab, PDK, and Martin Levesque groups will be supported in the near future.

 For each specific database, a new class inheriting from the `Database` object can be queried through a general SQL API but also specific-task-oriented API.
+MySQL and sqlite3 are supported.
+MySQL over ssh is also supported.
 For example, the database allow requests such as:

 1. all images using the viral vector AAV-173,
 2. all images of microglia,
 3. all images of neurons from the subthalamic nucleus.

 The database is ready to use (i.e. `connected`) upon creation.
-To begin using the `Database`, making queries or inserting into it, use the exposed API (e.g., `select(table, columns, condition) -> lite.Row:`) or execute an explicit SQL command (e.g., `    execute(statement)`).
-To create a new database, a `Database` object has to be created with `writePermission=True`.
+To begin using the `Database`, making queries or inserting into it, use the exposed API (e.g., `select(table, columns, condition) -> Row:`) or execute an explicit SQL command (e.g., `    execute(statement)`).
+To create a new database, a `Database` object has to be created with `writePermission=True` (sqlite3) or created on the MySQL server directly.
 If it does not exist yet, the database will be created at the `Database.path` location (in **URI**).

 ## Disclaimer

-Copyrights DCCLab Members (2019).
+Copyrights DCCLab Members (2019-).